This chapter describes how to integrate the IoT programmable logic controller StamPLC into Home Assistant.

 it.filled_rectangle(141, 99, 25, 25, id(ac_r1).state ? id(red) : id(grey));

-StamPLC PoE is an Ethernet control module designed for the StamPLC host.
-It supports PoE (Power over Ethernet) technology, enabling both data transmission and power supply through a single Ethernet cable.
-The module integrates a W5500 embedded Ethernet controller with a built-in TCP/IP protocol stack, providing 8 independent hardware sockets, a 10/100M Ethernet data link layer (MAC), and physical layer (PHY).
-It supports mainstream network communication methods such as UDP and TCP.
+StamPLC PoE is an Ethernet control module for the StamPLC host, supporting PoE (Power over Ethernet) technology, which allows simultaneous data transmission and power supply through a single network cable.
+The module has a built-in W5500 embedded Ethernet controller, integrating the TCP/IP protocol stack, with 8 independent hardware sockets, 10/100M Ethernet Data Link Layer (MAC), and Physical Layer (PHY), supporting mainstream network communication methods such as UDP and TCP.

 ethernet: